CrossRef/rest-api-doc/rest_api.md

 ## Service alert: 18 July 2017

- Cited-by counts are not are not updating and should not be considered accurate.
+ Cited-by counts are not updating and should not be considered accurate.
 We are working on a fix and will update you ([see below](#learning-about-performanceavailability-problems)) when it is in place.

 ## What's new: July 2017